adlemoreau/sparse-generative-nn/README.md

 * Modify the losses, to remove the l1 loss and stay only with BCE.
     - Check again what the occ loss is, debug the compute_losses()
-* Overfit on one room only.
-Write the code that loads only one room - might be just to write a .txt file.
+* Convert the testing also to occ

 ### Notes: